 The 34-year-old was competing in the San Marino Grand Prix when his Williams car flew off the track at the Tamburello curve and hit a concrete wall at around 145mph (below).
 He was removed from the car and airlifted to hospital, where he was declared dead at 6.40pm.

-The F1 community was already in mourning over the death of Austrian driver Roland Ratzenberger at the same curve during qualifying session the previous day – indeed, Senna was found to have stowed an Austian flag in his cockpit which he planned to unfurl on completing the race.
+The F1 community was already in mourning over the death of Austrian driver Roland Ratzenberger at the same curve during qualifying session the previous day – indeed, Senna was found to have stowed an Austrian flag into his cockpit: he planned to unfurl the banner on completing the race.